eshaikhahmed/rust_learnings/README.md

 # rust_learnings
-It's an learning every repo.
+It's an learning everyday repo.

 Feel free to learn and copy ;)